rishikaarya/Dynamic-Plots/README.md

 # Dynamic-Plots
-"Dynamic_Plots_045046_(2).ipynb" Contains the Analysis, and Outputs for Dynamic Plots created for the mentioned dataset.
+"Dynamic_Plots_045046_(2).ipynb" contains the Analysis and Outputs for Dynamic Plots created for the mentioned dataset.

-"pizza_sales (1).csv is the Datasets used for making Dynamic Plots.
+"pizza_sales (1).csv is the Dataset used for making Dynamic Plots.

-This repository belongs to Rishika Arya (PGDM-BDA-04)